What is Form 1098-T?

 Where can I get additional information about whether I'm eligible for any tax benefits?

-Delaware Valley College cannot determine if you are eligible for either of the credits or the amount of credit for which you may qualify.
+Delaware Valley University cannot determine if you are eligible for either of the credits or the amount of credit for which you may qualify.
 Please consult your tax advisor or IRS Publication 970, Tax Benefits for Higher Education, for more information.
 This publication may be downloaded and printed from the IRS website.
 The IRS offers free forms, publications and other information at each local IRS office and through the following sources: